September 17-28, 2019

 Daily breakfast + 6 dinners + 5 lunches

 Thangka art workshop with our local community partner + donation to their organization

 Traverse representative assisting you from booking to departure

 Optional add-ons including Mt.
 Everest Base Camp flight, Bhutan & Sri Lanka

 Day 1: Arrival & Welcome Dinner

 Welcome to the land of the Himalayas!
-Upon arrival at the Kathmandu airport, your driver will transfer you to your boutique hotel in the vibrant Thamel district.
+Upon arrival at the Kathmandu Tribhuvan International Airport (KTM), your driver will transfer you to your boutique hotel in the vibrant Thamel district.
 Settle in & rest up or explore this pedestrian-friendly area before our Nepalese Welcome Dinner of fantastic traditional cuisine and cultural education from our local guide, Kiran.